Welcome April (Almanac 2026)

 WELCOME APRIL

 The beginning of April brings a freshness and blossoming of new life that lifts the mood and lightens the heart.
-The extra hour of light is a gift lengthens the day and lifts the spirit.
+The extra hour of light is a gift, lengthening the days and lifting the spirit.

-Birds will be migrating back to our shores this month so keep an eye out for Cuckoos, Swallows, House Martins, Sand Martins, Willow Warblers, Blackcaps, Osprey, and various warblers and flycatchers.
-Our homeland birds such as the Great Tits will begin nesting, and the Robins, Song Thrushes and Blackbirds will be in peak breeding and territorial mode, making them key contributors to the dawn and dusk choruses.
+Birds will be migrating back to our shores this month so keep an eye out for Cuckoos, Swallows, House Martins, Sand Martins, Willow Warblers, Blackcaps, Ospreys, and various Warblers and Flycatchers.
+Our homeland birds such as the Great Tits will begin nesting, and Robins, Song Thrushes and Blackbirds will be in peak breeding and territorial mode, making them key contributors to the dawn and dusk choruses.

-Bats are reappearing from their Winter hibernation and will be looking for places to roost away from their hibernation roosts such as hollows, caves and old buildings.
-In ponds and rivers the Little Stickleback fish has started breeding making it highly active and visible in shallow, weedy waters like ponds, canals, and ditches.
-Look out for the Common Newt in waterways on your Nature walks this month.
+Bats are reappearing from their Winter hibernation and will be looking for places to roost away from their hibernation roosts in hollows, caves and old buildings.
+In ponds and rivers, the Little Stickleback fish will start the breeding cycle, making it highly active and visible in shallow, weedy waters like ponds, canals and ditches.
+Look out for the Common Newt darting about in waterways on your Nature walks this month.

-One of the most beautiful sights of April has to be Bluebells Woods, where carpets of this stunning blue flower spread across woodlands, pathways and grassy verges.
-It’s well worth visiting a few woodland areas to see if you can find this gorgeous scene.
-On moorlands, healthland and field edges, you will find Gorse, Broom, Ladies Smock, Ferns, Dog Violet, Yellow Archangel and Greater Stitchwort starting to blossom.
+One of the most beautiful sights of April has to be the Bluebells Woods, where carpets of this stunning saphhire blue flower spread across woodlands, pathways and grassy verges.
+It’s well worth visiting a woodland area to see if you can discover this gorgeous scene.
+On moorlands, healthland and field edges, you will find Gorse, Broom, Ladies Smock, Fern Crosiers, Dog Violet, Yellow Archangel and Greater Stitchwort starting to blossom.

-One of my favourite things to discover on a walk in nearby woodland in April are the most beautiful flowers known as ‘Stars’ in the Woods' for their beautiful pure white starry petals with golden yellow centres - similar to the Daisies we know and love which are featured as the birth flower of the month (see below).
-These delicate Wood Anemones grow very slowly because their seeds are mostly infertile which means they colonise woodland mainly through their tiny twiggy rhizomes.
-It is said that it takes a hundred years for them spread six feet which is why they are a good indicator of rich nutrient soils found only in ancient woodland and undisturbed shady places.
+One of my favourite things to discover on a walk in nearby woodland in April is the most beautiful flowers known as ‘Stars’ in the Woods' for their beautiful pure white starry petals with golden yellow centres.
+They are similar to the Daisies we know and love which are featured as the birth flower of the month (see below).
+These delicate Wood Anemones grow very slowly because their seeds are mostly infertile which means they colonise woodlands mainly through their tiny twiggy rhizomes.
+It takes a hundred years for them spread six feet which is why they are a good indicator of nutrient-rich soils found only in ancient woodlands and undisturbed shady places.

 Moon phases